-The cost/income ratio is calculated on the basis of the flows of the respective period, i.e. it is not annualised.
-The cost in the numerator contains the administrative costs, the depreciation and the cash contributions to resolution funds and deposit guarantee schemes, while the operating income in the denominator includes the net interest income, the net fee and commission income, the net trading gain/loss, the net exchange differences and net other operating income.
+The cost/income ratio is calculated on the basis of the cumulative flows of the respective period, i.e. it is not annualised.
+The cost in the numerator contains the administrative costs and the depreciation, while the operating income in the denominator includes the net interest income, the net fee and commission income, the net trading and investment income, the net gains or losses from hedge accounting, the net exchange differences and net other operating income.